-The different types of logged events are listed below:
+The different types of logged events are listed below in the order in which they appear in the log:

 - Reference near loss of lock.
 Indicates if the lock system was near the pull range limit (typically about ±8 ppm). - Reference loss of lock.
-Indicates that the instrument was unable to lock to the selected reference. - GPS missing.
+Indicates that the instrument was unable to lock to the selected reference.
+For PTP and GPS references, the log will display the value of the FOM that was present at the time of the event. - GPS missing.
 Indicates that GPS was enabled and no GPS satellites were detected. - Fan fault.
 Shows if any of the fans stalled or were running slow. - Temperature fault.
 Indicates that the temperature sensors were detecting a temperature that was above or below the allowed limits. - Diagnostic error.
 Shows if any of the diagnostics failed.
 This includes monitors on the power supplies, fans, temperature, and various phase locked loops.
 This log entry corresponds to the fault light on the front panel. - LTC/VITC missing.
 Indicates that the selected time input of LTC or VITC was not present. - LTC not SMPTE.
 Indicates that LTC was not timed to the reference within the limits defined by SMPTE ST 12. - Genlock input missing.
 Indicates if Analog sync reference loop through input was selected and not present. - GPS/PTP FOM.
 Indicates that the Figure of Merit dropped below the user configured threshold. - Alarm time.
-Logs the time that the user configured alarm clock was triggered .

-- Power supply 1 fault.
+Logs the time that the user configured alarm clock was triggered . - Power supply 1 fault.
 Indicates that power supply 1 was not working or did not have AC power applied. - Power Supply 2 fault.
-Indicates that power supply 2 was not working or did not have AC power applied. - Power supply 1 TWH.
+Indicates that power supply 2 was not working or did not have AC power applied.

+- Power supply 1 TWH.
 Shows if the supply has logged more than 131,000 temperature-weighted hours of use.
 This indicates the supply is near the end of its design life and should be replaced. - Power supply 2 TWH.
 Shows if the supply has logged more than 131,000 temperature-weighted hours of use.
 This indicates the supply is near the end of its design life and should be replaced. - PS switch.
 Indicates if the instrument switched from one power supply to another. - Instrument reboot.
 Records the time of each start up. - MTOD change.
 Logs the time of any change to the master time of the instrument. - DST change.
 Logs the time of any Daylight Saving Time change. - Frame 1,2,3 change.
 Indicates that the internal frame pulse phase was adjusted.
 These adjustments may cause disruptions in the output signals.
 Adjustments are normal when initially locking to a reference or aligning outputs to an epoch.
 The additional value on the log entry indicates the number of clock cycles by which the frame pulse was adjusted. - Leap second change.
 Indicates that a leap second has been detected and applied.
-The value indicates the leap second offset received from the GPS or PTP input. - Time source change.
-Indicates the elected time reference has changed.
-The value logged indicates the selected reference.
-Blank is Internal, 1 is GPS, 2 is LTC, 3 is VITC, and 4 is PTP.
+The value indicates the leap second offset received from the GPS or PTP input. - Reference source change.
+Indicates the new selected reference any time the reference source is changed. the values are: 0 is Internal, 1 is GPS, 2 is NTSC Burst, 3 is NTSC Burst with 10 Field ID, 4 is PAL Burst, 5 is Tri-Level Sync, 6 is CW, and 7 is PTP. - Reference locked.
+Indicates the time at which the reference is locked.
+This is useful when used with the Reference loss of lock events to determine how long a system was unlocked. - Wait for user approval.
+Indicates the time at which the system started waiting for a user to allow the system to lock.

-DIAGNOSTICS submenu

-The following figure shows the diagram for the DIAGNOSTICS submenu.
+DIAGNOSTICS submenu The following figure shows the diagram for the DIAGNOSTICS submenu.